SBS Radio: Previous languages

-Radio 1 also broadcasts segments of SBS Chill, either to fill up schedule gaps or to replace a program in recess.
+Radio 1 also broadcast segments of SBS Chill, either to fill up schedule gaps or to replace a program in recess.
 A radio version of SBS World News also aired on Radio 1 and currently airs in podcast format.

-SBS Radio also broadcasts a variety of languages from BBC World Service and Deutsche Welle, as well as SBS Arabic24 also broadcasts the BBC Arabic programming.
+SBS Radio also broadcasts a variety of languages from BBC World Service and Deutsche Welle, as well as SBS Arabic also broadcasts the BBC Arabic programming.

 All languages broadcast on Radio 1 were available (with reduced hours) on the national FM service, as well as all languages on Radio 2, except Dari, Lao and Maltese.
 None of the languages which were broadcast on Radio 3 were available on analogue radio.